Music

 Impact

-All children will have a deep understanding of the interrelated dimensions of music – pulse, rhythm, pitch, dynamics, tempo, timbre, structure, texture and notation.
+All children will have a deep understanding of the inter-related dimensions of music – pitch, duration (including pulse and rhythm), dynamics, tempo, timbre, texture, structure and musical notation.
 They will have developed these skills and become confident musicians who understand and enjoy using music to express themselves.
 All children will be aware of different styles of music and how these styles vary from each other.
 They will have a good understanding of musical history and some important composers.

 Please follow the link below to view the policy: